 - From the Subnet drop-down list, select a subnet to which the mount target will be connected.

-For a subnet to be displayed in the Subnet list, it must be created for the selected Availability Zone in the AWS Management Console as described in AWS Documentation.
+For a subnet to be displayed in the Subnet list, it must be created for the selected Availability Zone in the specified VPC as described in AWS Documentation.